Hello, World.

 2.3: Structure of the Generated Main Class

 You’ll notice that our Main Java class already contains some basic code.
 IntelliJ added this when we created a console project from a template, so we can easily jump in.
-The template has structured the class file for us, declared the package name, and generated the program’s main method.
-Let’s examine what each line is doing.
+Delete everything within the main method, so the file looks like this:

 public class Main {